dove-development/dove/README.md

 # dove
 ## Building for Solana
-This option builds the DoveDAO smart contract.
+This option builds the Dove protocol smart contract.

 Install the Solana CLI:
 ```sh